enothen/ansible-image-builder/README.md

 ```
 See more advanced example definitions, including other image formats, architectures and customizations in [examples/main.yaml](examples/main.yaml).

-### Image Builder customizations
-There are multiple customization methods available, all of them with their own restrictions.
-Some examples are:

-- **filesystems**: ISO and OSTree images don't support filesystems.
-If you have a customization of type `filesystem` and a type of `edge-installer` or `edge-commit`, the compose request is going to be rejected.
-See valid image types for Insights Image Builder [here](https://developers.redhat.com/api-catalog/api/image-builder#schema-ImageTypes), and documentation of image types [here](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux/9/html-single/composing_a_customized_rhel_system_image/index#specifying-a-custom-filesystem-configuration_creating-system-images-with-composer-command-line-interface).
-- **directories**: You can define new directories or directory structures and define the user, password and mode of the directory, as long as the directory's path is under /etc. If you add directories outside of /etc, the image build request is going to be accepted, but the build is going to fail.
-This is documented [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/composing_a_customized_rhel_system_image/creating-system-images-with-composer-command-line-interface_composing-a-customized-rhel-system-image#specifying_customized_directories_in_the_blueprint).
-- **firewall**: Sligthly different to what the `firewall-cmd --add-port` command expects, adding ports to the firewall in image builder is done with the `:` separator, therefore a list of `<port>:<protocol>` is required.
-This is documented [here](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/composing_a_customized_rhel_system_image/creating-system-images-with-composer-command-line-interface_composing-a-customized-rhel-system-image#customizing-firewall_creating-system-images-with-composer-command-line-interface).
-- **Implicit dependencies**: When adding any customization of type firewall (either ports or services), the firewalld package must also be explicitly added to the list of packages to install, or the image build would fail because the command `firewall-offline-cmd` is not available on the image.
-Idealy, you would also list `firewalld` on the enabled section of the services customization, in order for the service to start at boot.

 ### Offline customizations
 It is possible to further customize images after they are downloaded, using the libguestfs `virt-customize` and `virt-edit` commands.
 To run offline customization commands on any given image, add a dictionary called `offline_customization`, which contains at least one of the following keys: